 The reported BIOFIRE® FILMARRAY® TF Panel organism interpretation of results (Detected or Not Detected) may be based on the result of a single assay or on results from a combination of multiple assays, as shown in Table 2.

 In cases where either or both of the internal process control assays have failed, all analyte results are Invalid and are not reported.
 Nationally notifiable results are to be reported to public health authorities in accordance with local, state, and federal law.
-In the United States, when Detected, the pathogens on this panel must be reported to the Centers for Disease Control and Prevention.
+In the United States, when Detected, all the pathogens on this panel must be reported to the Centers for Disease Control and Prevention.

 Table 2.
 Assay Number and Interpretation Rules for the BIOFIRE FILMARRAY TF Panel